Premarital Counseling: How It Can Help Your Relationship

 - How do you look at spending versus saving?

-- How are you going to handle your finances (Together or Separately)?
+- How do you plan to handle your finances?

 - How will you resolve future conflicts?